 Everyone in the payment industry is striving for compliance with the EU’s second payment services directive (PSD2).

-If you’re a business owner, you’re no doubt concerned about whether the payment services you use comply with the new directive.
+If you’re a business owner, you’re no doubt concerned about whether the payment services you use comply with the new directive, which goes into effect January 1, 2021.
 If they aren’t, you’ll face declined payments (and potentially a declining number of customers as a result) unless you search for a new payment service that is PSD2 compliant.

 Authorize.Net is among the more widely used payment gateways; if you use it for your business, you’re likely wondering whether this payment company is compliant.
 Keep reading to find out what it means to be PSD2 compliant, and whether Authorize.Net has you covered.